schlagert/syslog/README.md

   multiline messages well, e.g. will insert garbage characters for a newline character.
 Default is `false`.

+* `{hostname_transform, none | short | long}`

+  Specifies how the hostname obtained from `node()` will be transformed for use as the hostname in messages.
+If the setting is `none` the value will be used as-is, if the setting is `short` any domain part of the name will be removed, and if the setting is `long` then `syslog` will attempt to fully qualify the name if no domain part is present.
+If the hostname obtained from `node()` is an IP address then no transformation is applied.
+If the node is not alive then the result of `inet:gethostname` will be used in place of `node()`.
+Note that RFC 3164 requires that the domain is not included in the hostname, and will remove the domain part from the resulting hostname.
+Default is `none`.

 If your application really needs fast asynchronous logging and you like to live dangerously, logging can be done either with the `error_logger` or the `syslog` API and the `syslog` application should be configured with `{async, true}` and